It’s the most wonderful time of the year 😉 Read on for a full guide on how to celebrate Starkbierfest 2019 in Munich!

 Okay, now that I have you all jazzed about the event, you might be wondering…

-Celebrations are currently sweeping through the city and will be going on until March 25, 2018.
+The 2019 dates for Munich’s Starkbierfest are from March 15 to April 7, 2019, which is soon.
 What I’m saying is, get on it!
 Book a ticket.
 Book a flight.
 Swim if you need to.
 It’s that much fun.

 Where does Starkbierfest take place in Munich?